virocon-organization/virocon/docs/fitting.rst

     :scale: 100 %
     :alt: environmental contour based on the fitted distribution

-    Environmental contour based on the fitted distribution.
+    50-year environmental contour based on the fitted distribution.